 (c) If the Client accepts the amended budget and the Company performs the additional work or provides the additional goods or materials, the amended budget will apply for the purposes of clause 5.

-4.3 The Client may modify, reject, cancel or stop a Project at any time (“Change in Work”), provided that:
+4.3 Unless a specific subscription term is agreed upon, the Client may modify, reject, cancel or stop a Project at any time (“Change in Work”), provided that:

 (b) the Client must pay the Company for Services and Goods and Materials supplied to the Client up to the date of the Change in Work;